Tuition, Financial Aid and Scholarships

 - National Health Service Corps

-- U.S. Army Health Professions Scholarship Program
+- U.S. Army Health Professions Scholarship program

-- U.S. Navy Health Professions Scholarship Program
+- U.S. Navy Health Professions Scholarship program

 Applicants who have served in the U.S. military may be eligible for funding from the U.S. Department of Veterans Affairs, including funding up to the full amount of tuition.
 Wisconsin residents who are veterans may be eligible for funding from the Wisconsin Department of Veterans Affairs.
 All veterans should become familiar with their benefits.